A Plan For Boulder

 Housing

-• While we do have provisions within Title 9 of the boulder municipal code that should allow for inclusive housing, what we have seen in nearly every neighborhood in boulder is that when developers come in they will build luxury condos.
-The cash in lieu exemptions essentially provide a relatively small tax, and while it provides income for our affordable housing fund we will never get our city back.
+While we do have provisions with title 9 municipal code that allow for inclusory housing, the code is out of date and poor guidance for sustainable development.
 The city needs to take a firm stance against development that has exclusively resale in mind, or we will loose the charm of our neighboorhoods, and what little diversity we are holding onto in this city.

-• The city has allowed for small businesses, and housing units to be knocked to the ground, with the only replacements being condos.
-We are facing a critical point with our trailer parks, as well as community gathering places being threatened by mindless development.
+The city has allowed small businesses, and housing units to be knocked to the ground, with the only replacements being condos and hotels.
+We are facing a critical point with our trailer parks, and community gathering places being threatened by mindless development.
 While a city must always be under construction to stay beautiful, it can not be at the cost of peoples existing homes, or the destruction of small business.
 Even when development is necessary, serious and long term plans need to be made not just for future residents, but also for the tenants that are currently there.

-• Despite the fact that half of the city of Boulder rents, we have limited protections to help them in shifting economic tides.
-We have to prioritize these community members if we want to preserve the integrity of our city.
+Despite the fact that half of the city of Boulder are renters, we have limited protections to help them in shifting economic tides.
+We must prioritize these community members if we want to preserve the integrity of our city.

 Homelessness and the Mental Health Crisis

-• Saving up for a car, a security deposit, and a few months rent is a steep uphill battle for an unhoused person.
+Saving up for a car, a security deposit, or a few months rent is a steep uphill battle for an unhoused person.
 We have city programs and independent non profits that address this, but there is more we can be doing.
 We must continue to help the non profits such as Bridge House or Building Home, but also create more solutions for people who want to help themselves.
-There are dense, short term living solutions that can help people living month to month.
-This would mean allowing boarding houses, shared kitchen units, or hostels where people can eat and clean in order to better stabilize their lives in these difficult times.
+There are dense, short-term living solutions that can help people living month-to-month.
+This would mean allowing boarding houses, shared kitchen units, or hostels where people can eat and clean to better stabilize their lives in these difficult times.

 Safeguarding against Federal challanges